top of page

 Coordinator of the Spiritual Well-Being Weekends

-Ananga Manjari is the coordinator of the Spiritual Well-Being Weekends.
-She was born in France where she studied Ayurveda at Terre-du-Ciel.
-She is qualified Ayurvedic Practitioner & Consultant.
+Ananga Manjari is the coordinator of the Spiritual Well-Being Weekends, dedicated to helping individuals embrace holistic well-being through the principles of Feminine Spirituality.
+Born in France, Ananga studied Ayurveda at Terre-du-Ciel and is a qualified Ayurvedic Practitioner and Consultant.

-Ananga Manjari's inspiration is to create more awareness about the principles of Feminine Spirituality as a powerful foundation of society.
-During the Spiritual Well-Being Weekends, Ananga Manjari teaches Jivananda Yoga exercises, Ayurvedic life-style principles such as self-massage and how to create a personal diet scheme.
+Her mission is to raise awareness about Feminine Spirituality as a vital foundation for personal and societal transformation.
+During the Spiritual Well-Being Weekends, Ananga teaches Jivananda Yoga exercises, Ayurvedic lifestyle practices such as self-massage, and guides participants in creating personalized diet plans to support balanced living.

 Joshika Richmond